CaldasGSM/zson/readme.md

 A structure that holds a parsed value, indicating it's type or `JsonTypeInvalid` if a parsing or enumeration error as occurred.

-if `JsonResult.Success` equals 0  The `Error` element will point to a string containing a description and `Index` will point to the index of the input at which the parsing failed. if `JsonResult.Success` is any other value the `InitialSize` and `EndSize` will have the start and end buffer sizes, which will give you an idea of the "compression" achieved and `EndSize` can be used to allocate a new buffer for long time persistance.
+if `JsonResult.Success` equals 0  The `Error` element will point to a string containing a description and `Index` will point to the index of the input at which the parsing failed. if `JsonResult.Success` is any other value, the `InitialSize` and `EndSize` will have the initial string size and the final used size (remaining bytes to `InitialSize` will be zeroed) , which will give you an idea of the "compression" achieved and `EndSize` can be used to allocate a new buffer for long time persistance.
-The `RootObject` will have the parsed value, the should be checked against its type before usage.
+The `RootObject` will have the parsed value, the object should be checked against its type before usage, making sure it is not `JsonTypeInvalid`.

 >After parsing the JSON text, the parser will fill the remaining buffer with `\0`
 ```c